Ekumen-OS/beluga/beluga_amcl/README.md

 Further details on the benchmarking methodology and datasets can be found in the blog post [Big shoes to fill: Validating the performance of Beluga AMCL](https://ekumenlabs.com/blog/posts/big-shoes-to-fill-beluga-performance-report/)

-The most recent [performance report](https://github.com/user-attachments/files/19375155/report.pdf), published in March 2025, includes a broader benchmark than the one presented in the blog.

 ## Compatibility notes

 Beluga AMCL is a feature-by-feature re-implemention of the existing Nav2 AMCL package in ROS, but using the Beluga library as the underlying engine.